About half a year ago, after a two-week holiday, I got a bit overwhelmed with my email inbox.

 So in this guide, I want to share everything I’ve learned so far.

-Which will hopefully help you to be a master of your inbox 🙏
+Hopefully this will help you to be a master of your inbox, instead of a slave 🙏

-(or at least save some time & stress handling it)
+(or at least save some time & stress)

 Let’s dive in! 🚀